Boston Criminal Defense Lawyer | OUI, Domestic Violence, Clerk Hearings | Serpa Law Office

 An Expert Boston Criminal Defense Lawyer

-Boston criminal defense attorney Joe Serpa of Serpa Law Office is a thirty-year Massachusetts criminal defense practitioner with a winning jury trial record and a Georgetown Law education.
-Domestic violence accusations, OUI charges, clerk-magistrate hearings, larceny and shoplifting charges, and all other Massachusetts criminal offenses should not derail your future — whether you are a licensed professional, a member of a trade, or a Massachusetts college or university student.
+Boston criminal defense attorney Joe Serpa of Serpa Law Office has practiced Massachusetts criminal defense for thirty years, with a winning jury trial record and a Georgetown Law education.
+Domestic violence accusations, OUI charges, clerk-magistrate hearings, larceny and shoplifting charges, and every other Massachusetts criminal offense can be defended without derailing your future.
+That holds whether you are a licensed professional, a member of a trade, or a Massachusetts college or university student.

-Attorney Serpa’s thirty years of specialized criminal defense since graduating Georgetown Law, which is among the world’s leading criminal and constitutional law schools, have preserved the good names and futures of thousands of clients who kept their records clean and moved forward with their lives.
+Attorney Serpa has practiced criminal defense exclusively since graduating from Georgetown Law, which stands among the world’s leading criminal and constitutional law schools.
+Those thirty years of specialized work have preserved the good names and futures of thousands of clients who kept their records clean and moved forward with their lives.
 That record was built in courtrooms, not conference rooms.
-Every case is prepared for trial from day one, because trial readiness is what creates leverage for a favorable pre-trial resolution — and because some cases need to go to a jury and be won.
+Every case is prepared for trial from day one.
+Trial readiness is what creates leverage for a favorable pre-trial resolution, and some cases need to go to a jury and be won.

-Our criminal defense clients come from all professions — legal, medical, finance, technology, and the trades.
-Very often, a Massachusetts criminal case imperils a professional license, an employment position, or a security clearance.
-For these clients, a favorable outcome is not a preference — it is the only viable result.
+Our criminal defense clients come from all professions.
+We defend people in law, medicine, finance, technology, and the trades.
+Very often a Massachusetts criminal case imperils a professional license, an employment position, or a security clearance.
+For these clients a favorable outcome is not a preference.
+It is the only viable result.
 Serpa Law Office has obtained hundreds of dismissals at the clerk-magistrate stage across Greater Boston courts.

 The First Chance to Win Is Before the Case Exists

 A clerk-magistrate hearing, also called a show cause hearing, is a private, pre-arraignment proceeding under G.L. c.
 218, § 35A at which a criminal complaint can be stopped before it issues.
-If the complaint is denied, there is no arraignment, no public record, and no CORI entry; the matter closes permanently and privately.
-It is the single most consequential proceeding in Massachusetts criminal practice, and it is routinely attended without counsel by people who do not realize what is at stake.
+If the complaint is denied, there is no arraignment, no public record, and no CORI entry.
+The matter closes permanently and privately.
+It is the single most consequential proceeding in Massachusetts criminal practice, and people routinely attend it without counsel because they do not realize what is at stake.
 Serpa Law Office has obtained hundreds upon hundreds of complaint denials at this stage in courts across Greater Boston, and prepares every show cause hearing as if the client’s record depends on it, because it does.
 See Clerk-Magistrate Hearings in Massachusetts and A Practitioner’s Guide to Massachusetts Clerk-Magistrate Hearings.

 Serpa Law Office defends people accused of crimes in Massachusetts.
 Attorney Joe Serpa has practiced criminal defense exclusively for thirty years, in matters ranging from clerk-magistrate hearings in the Quincy District Court to first-degree murder trials in the Plymouth County Superior Court, and in the Federal, Superior, Boston Municipal, and District Courts across Eastern Massachusetts.
-The office maintains two locations: 20 Park Plaza #400A in Boston, steps from the Arlington Street Green Line station, and 500 Victory Rd., Suite 400A in Quincy, minutes from the Red Line.
+The office maintains two locations.
+The Boston office at 20 Park Plaza #400A is steps from the Arlington Street Green Line station, and the Quincy office at 500 Victory Rd., Suite 400A is minutes from the Red Line.
 Call 617.936.0201 for a free consultation, any hour, any day.

 How Cases Are Defended

-Every case is prepared for trial from the first day, whatever the evidence appears to be, because trial readiness is what produces favorable resolutions and because some cases must be tried.
-When a case proceeds past the clerk-magistrate stage, the defense tests the Commonwealth’s evidence at its foundations: motions to suppress challenge the constitutionality of the stop, the search, and the statements; motions to dismiss test whether the complaint should exist at all.
+Every case is prepared for trial from the first day, whatever the evidence appears to be.
+Trial readiness produces favorable resolutions, and some cases must be tried.
+When a case proceeds past the clerk-magistrate stage, the defense tests the Commonwealth’s evidence at its foundations.
+Motions to suppress challenge the constitutionality of the stop, the search, and the statements.
+Motions to dismiss test whether the complaint should exist at all.

-In OUI cases, the defense examines the stop, the administration of the field sobriety tests, and the maintenance and calibration records of the specific Draeger Alcotest 9510 device used in the arrest.
+In OUI cases the defense examines the stop, the administration of the field sobriety tests, and the maintenance and calibration records of the specific Draeger Alcotest 9510 device used in the arrest.
 See OUI Defense in Greater Boston.
-In domestic violence cases, the criminal defense is coordinated from the first day with every parallel proceeding the accusation touches: the 209A hearing, the licensing board, the university, and the immigration system.
+In domestic violence cases the criminal defense is coordinated from the first day with every parallel proceeding the accusation touches, including the 209A hearing, the licensing board, the university, and the immigration system.
 See Boston Domestic Violence Defense.
 In motor vehicle cases that begin with a criminal citation, the four-day hearing deadline is the case, and it is acted on the day the client calls.
 See The Massachusetts Criminal Traffic Citation.

 A Record Built in Courtrooms

 Serpa Law Office measures itself by outcomes, and publishes them.
-Over thirty years the office has resolved cases at every level of the system: hundreds of criminal complaints denied at clerk-magistrate hearings before any record was created, hundreds of dismissals in the District and Superior Courts, and not-guilty jury verdicts in cases the Commonwealth would not dismiss, including OUI third offense in the Woburn District Court, not guilty on all counts; assault and battery with a dangerous weapon in the Boston Municipal Court, West Roxbury Division, not guilty on all counts; and aggravated rape in the Superior Court, not guilty.
+Over thirty years the office has resolved cases at every level of the system.
+Hundreds of criminal complaints were denied at clerk-magistrate hearings before any record was created.
+Hundreds more cases were dismissed in the District and Superior Courts.
+When the Commonwealth would not dismiss, juries returned not-guilty verdicts.
+Those verdicts include OUI third offense in the Woburn District Court, not guilty on all counts, assault and battery with a dangerous weapon in the Boston Municipal Court, West Roxbury Division, not guilty on all counts, and aggravated rape in the Superior Court, not guilty.
 Prosecutors know which defense lawyers try cases, and that knowledge shapes every plea negotiation long before a jury is seated.

 Regardless of the courthouse, the defense sequence is consistent.
-For most misdemeanor charges where police did not make a warrantless arrest, the first priority is a clerk-magistrate hearing — a private, pre-arraignment proceeding under M.G.L. c.
+For most misdemeanor charges where police did not make a warrantless arrest, the first priority is a clerk-magistrate hearing, the private, pre-arraignment proceeding under M.G.L. c.
 218, § 35A that can prevent any CORI entry from being created.
-When a case proceeds past the clerk-magistrate stage, Motions to Suppress challenge the constitutionality of the stop and search.
-When suppression is denied, the case is prepared for trial — because every case is prepared for trial from day one regardless of the evidence.
-For OUI cases specifically, the defense examines the constitutionality of the stop, the field sobriety test administration, and the calibration records of the specific Draeger Alcotest 9510 breathalyzer used in the arrest.
-For domestic violence charges — including cases for licensed professionals — the defense coordinates the criminal case with any parallel licensing board, university, or immigration proceeding from the first day of representation.
+When a case proceeds past the clerk-magistrate stage, motions to suppress challenge the constitutionality of the stop and the search.
+When suppression is denied, the case is prepared for trial, because every case is prepared for trial from day one regardless of the evidence.
+In OUI cases the defense examines the constitutionality of the stop, the field sobriety test administration, and the calibration records of the specific Draeger Alcotest 9510 breathalyzer used in the arrest.
+In domestic violence cases, including cases for licensed professionals, the defense coordinates the criminal case with any parallel licensing board, university, or immigration proceeding from the first day of representation.

 Serpa Law Office represents clients in Massachusetts District Courts and the Boston Municipal Court across Eastern and Central Massachusetts.
-Attorney Serpa has practiced in each of these courthouses for decades — knowing the judges, clerk-magistrates, and prosecutors in each building.
-The approach is the same in every court: identify the best available outcome at the earliest possible stage, and prepare every case for trial from day one.
-You can see a more complete list at the end of this page.
+Attorney Serpa has practiced in each of these courthouses for decades and knows the judges, the clerk-magistrates, and the prosecutors in each building.
+The approach is the same in every court.
+Identify the best available outcome at the earliest possible stage, and prepare every case for trial from day one.
+A more complete list appears at the end of this page.

-The Boston Municipal Court (BMC) operates across eight divisions covering every Boston neighborhood — Central (Downtown/Financial District/Seaport), Brighton (Allston/BU area), Charlestown, Dorchester, East Boston (Logan Airport), Roxbury, South Boston, and West Roxbury (Jamaica Plain/Hyde Park/Roslindale).
+The Boston Municipal Court (BMC) operates across eight divisions covering every Boston neighborhood.
+The Central Division serves Downtown, the Financial District, and the Seaport, and the Brighton, Charlestown, Dorchester, East Boston, Roxbury, South Boston, and West Roxbury divisions cover the rest of the city, including the BU area, Logan Airport, Jamaica Plain, Hyde Park, and Roslindale.
 The Suffolk County DA’s Office prosecutes all BMC cases with a zero-tolerance policy on domestic violence, OUI, and firearms offenses.
-The BMC handles the highest concentration of student and licensed professional cases in the system — Harvard Square fake ID arrests, Financial District larceny charges, Logan Airport firearms cases for out-of-state travelers, and Longwood Medical Area cases for physicians and researchers.
+The BMC handles the highest concentration of student and licensed professional cases in the system, from Harvard Square fake ID arrests and Financial District larceny charges to Logan Airport firearms cases for out-of-state travelers and Longwood Medical Area cases for physicians and researchers.

 Norfolk County

-Quincy District Court (1 Dennis Ryan Pkwy) — exercises jurisdiction over Quincy, Weymouth, Braintree, Randolph, Milton, Cohasset, and Holbrook.
-Routes 3, 128, and I-93 generate one of the highest OUI charge volumes in the county.
-Our Quincy office is five minutes from the courthouse.
-Brookline District Court (360 Washington St) — exclusive Brookline jurisdiction.
-BU, BC, and Northeastern students and Longwood Medical Area physicians are a significant portion of the docket.
-Dedham District Court (631 High St) — serves Dedham, Dover, Medfield, Needham, Norwood, Wellesley, and Westwood.
-High concentration of Route 1, Route 109, and I-95 OUI and motor vehicle charges, and licensed professional cases from Wellesley and Needham.
+Quincy District Court at 1 Dennis Ryan Pkwy exercises jurisdiction over Quincy, Weymouth, Braintree, Randolph, Milton, Cohasset, and Holbrook.
+Routes 3, 128, and I-93 generate one of the highest OUI charge volumes in the county, and our Quincy office is five minutes from the courthouse.
+Brookline District Court at 360 Washington St holds exclusive Brookline jurisdiction, and BU, BC, and Northeastern students and Longwood Medical Area physicians form a significant portion of the docket.
+Dedham District Court at 631 High St serves Dedham, Dover, Medfield, Needham, Norwood, Wellesley, and Westwood, with a high concentration of Route 1, Route 109, and I-95 OUI and motor vehicle charges and licensed professional cases from Wellesley and Needham.

 Middlesex County

-Cambridge District Court (4040 Mystic Valley Pkwy, Medford) — Cambridge, Arlington, and Belmont.
-The highest concentration of Harvard, MIT, and Lesley University student cases and Kendall Square professional cases in the system.
-Somerville District Court (175 Fellsway) — Somerville and Medford.
-Tufts University students and Assembly Row larceny cases.
-Malden District Court (4040 Mystic Valley Pkwy, Medford, shared with Cambridge) — Malden, Everett, Melrose, and Wakefield.
-Encore Boston Harbor drug charges and casino-area larceny cases.
-Waltham District Court (38 Linden St) — Waltham, Watertown, and Weston.
-Route 128 OUI corridor, Brandeis and Bentley students.
-Woburn District Court (30 Pleasant St) — Woburn, Burlington, Winchester, Wilmington, Stoneham, Reading, and North Reading.
-I-93/Route 128 interchange OUI enforcement, Burlington Mall shoplifting cases.
-Newton District Court (1309 Washington St, West Newton) — Newton only.
-Turnpike and Route 9 OUI charges, BC students, Newton medical professionals.
-Concord District Court (305 Walden St) — Concord, Lexington, Carlisle, Lincoln, Bedford, Acton, Maynard, and Stow.
-Route 2 and I-95 OUI corridor, Hanscom AFB security clearance cases.
-Framingham District Court (600 Concord St) — Framingham, Ashland, Holliston, Hopkinton, Sudbury, and Wayland.
-Turnpike and Route 9 OUI enforcement, MetroWest corporate professionals.
+Cambridge District Court at 4040 Mystic Valley Pkwy in Medford serves Cambridge, Arlington, and Belmont.
+It hears the highest concentration of Harvard, MIT, and Lesley University student cases and Kendall Square professional cases in the system.
+Somerville District Court at 175 Fellsway serves Somerville and Medford, with Tufts University students and Assembly Row larceny cases.
+Malden District Court, which shares the Medford courthouse with Cambridge, serves Malden, Everett, Melrose, and Wakefield and hears Encore Boston Harbor drug charges and casino-area larceny cases.
+Waltham District Court at 38 Linden St serves Waltham, Watertown, and Weston, covering the Route 128 OUI corridor and Brandeis and Bentley students.
+Woburn District Court at 30 Pleasant St serves Woburn, Burlington, Winchester, Wilmington, Stoneham, Reading, and North Reading, with I-93 and Route 128 interchange OUI enforcement and Burlington Mall shoplifting cases.
+Newton District Court at 1309 Washington St in West Newton serves Newton alone and hears Turnpike and Route 9 OUI charges, BC students, and Newton medical professionals.
+Concord District Court at 305 Walden St serves Concord, Lexington, Carlisle, Lincoln, Bedford, Acton, Maynard, and Stow, covering the Route 2 and I-95 OUI corridor and Hanscom AFB security clearance cases.
+Framingham District Court at 600 Concord St serves Framingham, Ashland, Holliston, Hopkinton, Sudbury, and Wayland, with Turnpike and Route 9 OUI enforcement and MetroWest corporate professionals.

 Plymouth County

-Hingham District Court (28 George Washington Blvd) — Hingham, Norwell, Scituate, Hanover, Hull, and Rockland.
-Route 3 OUI enforcement and South Shore professional defense.
+Hingham District Court at 28 George Washington Blvd serves Hingham, Norwell, Scituate, Hanover, Hull, and Rockland, with Route 3 OUI enforcement and South Shore professional defense.
 Attorney Serpa also represents clients in Brockton District Court, Plymouth District Court, and Wareham District Court across the Plymouth County system.

 Essex, Bristol, and Worcester Counties

-Attorney Serpa represents clients throughout Essex County — including Salem, Lynn, Lawrence, Peabody, and Newburyport District Courts — Bristol County (Taunton, Fall River, Attleboro, New Bedford) and Worcester County (Worcester, Fitchburg, Leominster, Milford, and Westborough District Courts).
-For out-of-state visitors and travelers facing charges on Massachusetts highways — I-90, I-93, I-95, Route 3 — Attorney Serpa appears in the court with territorial jurisdiction over the stretch of road where the stop occurred and can handle routine appearances without requiring clients to return to Massachusetts for each date.
-See: Massachusetts Trial Court Overview.
+Attorney Serpa represents clients throughout Essex County, including the Salem, Lynn, Lawrence, Peabody, and Newburyport District Courts, in the Bristol County courts in Taunton, Fall River, Attleboro, and New Bedford, and in the Worcester County courts in Worcester, Fitchburg, Leominster, Milford, and Westborough.
+For out-of-state visitors and travelers facing charges from stops on I-90, I-93, I-95, or Route 3, Attorney Serpa appears in the court with territorial jurisdiction over the stretch of road where the stop occurred and can handle routine appearances without requiring clients to return to Massachusetts for each date.
+See Massachusetts Trial Court Overview.

 Core Practice Areas